jefdaj/bigtrees/README.md

-# bigtrees
+# BigTrees

-Performant hash trees to dedup large collections of files.

-A rewrite of [gander][1] that splits the data structure and app into separate packages.
+A rewrite of [gander][1] focusing less on my "dedup backups" use case and more on clarity and re-use of the data structures as a library.

 [1]: https://github.com/jefdaj/gander